misko/mlipview/README.md

 - The repository ships sample nginx config (`nginx_routing.conf`) for proxying `/serve` to the Python API and static assets to the Vite build.
 - `server-app.js` can be used to serve the built frontend (`dist/`) behind Express if nginx is not available.
 - For VR usage, follow the headset-specific setup in `VR_SETUP_README.md` and consult `QUEST_DEBUG_CONSOLE.md` for debugging tools.
+- Timeline resume issues: run the viewer with `?debug=1` and set `MLIPVIEW_RESUME_DEBUG=1` on the backend to mirror ACK/seq flow; the Playwright regression `ws-session-playback-resume.spec.js` demonstrates a healthy JSON load → playback → live resume cycle.

 ## Troubleshooting & Support